-TALF LLC was formed to purchase and manage any ABS that might be surrendered by a TALF borrower or otherwise claimed by the FRBNY in connection with its enforcement rights to the TALF collateral.
-In certain limited circumstances, TALF LLC may also purchase TALF program loans from the FRBNY.
+TALF LLC was formed to purchase and manage any ABS surrendered by a TALF borrower or otherwise claimed by the FRBNY in connection with its enforcement rights to the TALF collateral.
+In certain limited circumstances, TALF LLC could purchase TALF program loans from the FRBNY.
+TALF LLC committed to purchase, for a fee, all such assets at a price equal to the TALF loan, plus accrued but unpaid interest.
+TALF LLC purchased no assets from the FRBNY during the TALF program.